Safety investigators subpoena pilots over close call at JFK

 The NTSB said the American Airlines Boeing 777 crossed an active runway on Jan.
 13 without approval from air traffic controllers, and that led to a close call with a Delta Air Lines Boeing 737 that was taking off on the same runway.

+The American crew took off shortly after the nighttime incident and completed its scheduled flight to London.
+The Delta pilots returned their plane to the gate.
+Delta put up passengers overnight, and the plane left the next morning for the Dominican Republic.

+The cockpit voice recordings in both planes were lost as a result.
+The devices typically capture a two-hour loop before being recorded over.

-The NTSB said the controller was alerted to the danger by a surveillance system that lets controllers track the movement of planes and vehicles on the ground.
+The NTSB said an air traffic controller at JFK was alerted to the danger of the American jet crossing the wrong runway by a surveillance system that lets controllers track the movement of planes and vehicles on the ground.

 The board said the American Airlines Boeing 777 and the Delta Boeing 737 were separated by about 1,400 feet at the closest point — a bit farther apart than previously reported.